rust-lang/rfcs/text/3697-declarative-attribute-macros.md

 Is an attribute macro allowed to recursively invoke itself by emitting the attriute in its output?
-If there is no technical issue with allowing this, then we should do so, to allow simle recursion (e.g. handling defaults by invoking the same rule as if they were explicitly specified).
+If there is no technical issue with allowing this, then we should do so, to allow simple recursion (e.g. handling defaults by invoking the same rule as if they were explicitly specified).

 # Future possibilities